 The real question is, where do we get your values and purpose in life?
 When values and purpose trump an addiction, there is no addiction.

 In order to understand ourselves, our hurts, hangups and habits, one needs to understand human psychology.
 What we think and what we feel, are distinct drivers of our behavior.
 Epictetus noted some 2000 years ago that “it isn’t our circumstances, but our view of them, which creates our miseries."
 Think about this for a moment.
 You can't get addicted to a substance or a behavior, that you have not learned does something for you.
 What is that, "something?"
 Why do we behave the way we do?
 What is the root cause of our actions?
 Why do specific circumstances in life, that are very important to us, make us feel overwhelmed, helpless, trapped, powerless and lacking control?
 How do we regain control?

 Pastor Rick Warren: "Anytime you see people messing up their lives, you can be sure that it did not start with their actions: it started with their thoughts.
 The way you think determines how you feel and affects how you act.
 If you want to change something in your life or break a bad habit, then figure out what caused you to do the thing you want to change."

 Jesus taught, "Come to Me, all you who labor and are heavy laden, and I will give you rest."
 Jesus taught that we receive by giving.
 We acquire by surrendering.
 We live by dying.

 Values and purpose are the main navigational tools in life.
-Perhaps we could all be more like Jesus?
+Perhaps we could all be more like Jesus, in character, conversion and conduct?
 Now wouldn't that be a valuable purpose to share?